home-assistant/developers.home-assistant/docs/development_environment.md

 #### For those already running Ubuntu 18.04 on WSL

-If you chose Ubuntu 18.04 from the Windows Store some additional steps are needed to install the latest FFmpeg version.
+If you are running Ubuntu 18.04 on Windows Subsystem for Linux some additional steps are needed to install the latest FFmpeg version.

 ```shell
 $ sudo add-apt-repository ppa:savoury1/ffmpeg4